telugudevopsguru/aws-zero-to-hero/README.md

   - **Non-Critical Applications:** Development and testing environments where performance is not a primary concern.
   - **Budget-Conscious Environments:** Where minimizing costs is the primary consideration.

-### Key Features of AWS EBS

-- **Elasticity**: Volumes can be dynamically scaled in size and performance to meet changing application demands.
-- **Durability**: Data is automatically replicated within an Availability Zone to protect against component failures.
-- **Snapshotting**: Point-in-time snapshots enable backup and recovery of EBS volumes.
-- **Encryption**: Volumes can be encrypted using AWS-managed or customer-managed keys for enhanced security.
-- **Availability**: Available in all AWS regions, allowing attachment to instances within the same region.

 ----
 ### Lab Session - Creation of an EBS Volume